Mickey and Friends Trick or Treats

 Mickey and Friends Trick or Treats is a musical stop-motion Halloween television special which premiered on October 1, 2023.
 It was released simultaneously on Disney Channel, Disney Junior, and Disney XD.
 It is produced by Stoopid Buddy Stoodios in association with Disney Junior.
 It is the fourth spin-off special of Mickey Mouse Mixed-Up Adventures, following Mickey's Tale of Two Witches, Mickey and Minnie Wish Upon a Christmas, and Mickey Saves Christmas, and the second made in stop-motion after Mickey Saves Christmas.

 Premise

-Mickey and friends are trick-or-treating when Donald spies the scariest mansion he's ever seen and convinces his friends to risk a visit, but the owner, Witch Hazel, casts a spell that transforms them into their costumes.
+Mickey and friends are trick-or-treating when Donald spies the scariest mansion he has ever seen and convinces his friends to risk a visit, but the owner, Witch Hazel, casts a spell that transforms them into their costumes.